shuyunli23/IntelliFlow/README.md

 │   ├── tools/        # External tools (weather, document processor)
 │   ├── utils/        # Helper utilities (decorators, UI, chat history) │   └── app.py        # Streamlit application main entry point
-└── README.md         # The file you are reading
+├── test/             # Testing and debugging scripts └── README.md         # The file you are reading
 ```

 ## 💡 Future Directions
-- [ ] **Integrate More Tools**: Add a web search tool (e.g., Tavily), a calculator, a code interpreter, etc.
+- [ ] **Integrate More Tools**: Add a web search tool (e.g., Tavily), a calculator, or a code interpreter.
 - [ ] **Support More Document Types**: Add support for Word, Markdown, and HTML files.
 - [ ] **Session Management & Multi-tenancy**: Provide isolated sessions and document stores for different users.
 - [ ] **Frontend Enhancements**: Explore more complex UI interactions and visualizations.
-- [ ] **Model Evaluation**: Build an evaluation framework to test the performance of different models and prompting strategies.
+- [ ] **Model Evaluation Framework**: Build a robust evaluation suite to test the performance of different models and prompting strategies.

-if test:
-pip install -r requirements_test.txt
-# 完整测试
-python test_graph.py
-# 调试模式
-python debug_graph.py